Explore UCD

 Students are expected to carry out the requisite amount of self-directed learning for a 5 credit module, outside of lecture times.
 Self-directed learning for this module involves significant reading and research into this fascinating, complex and wide-ranging subject.

-Reading list and references cited during lectures.
+Reading list and references will be cited during the lectures.

 Requirements, Exclusions and Recommendations